 If you had a super power, what would it be?
 Teleportation

 Favorite color?
 Red

 Favorite ride snack?
 Home-made energy balls (oatmeal, honey, chocolate chips and chia seeds)

 What is your favorite Little Bellas experience?
 So many to choose from!
 One that comes to mind is riding with a group of older girls when one girl busted out "mountain biking is my LIFE!!" out of the blue.
 I just loved her unabashed passion for sharing (in a loud way) what she was feeling at that moment.

-My dad and I won a lindy dance contest when I was in high school
+What is a fun fact that people don't know?
+My dad and I won a Lindy swing dance contest when I was in high school